Lizard (album): Reception

 Since the album's sound is more jazz-inflected than much of the band's other work and many of its tracks idiosyncratic and experimental in nature, responses towards the album have been varied since its release.
 Music critic Robert Christgau rated the album a B−, saying that the "jazziness" of the album projected a "certain cerebral majesty" but criticized Peter Sinfield's lyrics, qualifying them as "overwrought".

 In his retrospective review, AllMusic's Dave Lynch described it as, "Seamlessly blending rock, jazz, and classical in a way that few albums have successfully achieved, Lizard is epic, intimate, cacophonic, and subtle by turn – and infused with the dark moods first heard when "21st Century Schizoid Man" and "Epitaph" reached listeners' ears the previous year."
 Classic Rock reviewer described Lizard as "a decidedly Miles Davis-influenced hodgepodge of classical and jazz influences brought to their logical, near-chaotic end" and defined its music "mind-bending, unclassifiable creative stuff."

 Robert Fripp has been very critical of the album since its release, calling it "unlistenable" and lovers of it as "very strange".
 However, he revised his opinion upon listening to Steven Wilson's surround-sound mix of the album for the 40th anniversary reissue, proclaiming, "For the first time I have heard the Music in the music."

-In 2011, PopMatters listed the title track at #13 in their list "The 25 Best Progressive Rock Songs of All Time."
+In 2011, PopMatters listed the title track at number 13 in their list "The 25 Best Progressive Rock Songs of All Time."